MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - While the maximum number of virtual network peering connections per VNet is 500, the maximum number of routes that can be advertised from Azure to on-premises via ExpressRoute private peering is 200.

-- A VPN gateway's maximum aggregated throughput is 10 Gbps and support up to 30 site-to-site/VNet-to-VNet tunnels.
+- A VPN gateway's maximum aggregated throughput is 10 Gbps and supports up to 30 Site-to-Site or VNet-to-VNet tunnels.

 **Design recommendations:**